Roophee/kottans-frontend/README.md

   !["Git for Team Collaboration" is done](/task_git_collaboration/3-mini.png "'Git for Team Collaboration' is done")

 ## 4. Front-End Basics
+  HTML is the language which the browzer how it should to display site or app.
+CSS help HTML and make site or app perfect with help of more specialied features.

   !["Front-End Basics" is done](task_html_css_intro/11.png "'Front-End Basics' is done")
   !["Front-End Basics" is done](task_html_css_intro/12.png "'Front-End Basics' is done")

 ## 5. Responsive Layouts
 ## 6. HTML & CSS Practice - practice
 ## 7. JavaScript Basics